zkportal/aleo-oracle-docs/docs/guide/understanding_response.md

 ## About Attestation Report

 An Attestation Report is a report document about some data.
-The document is signed by the TEE enclave, and it contains additional information about the enclave such as unique ID, signer ID, security information.
+The document is signed by the TEE enclave, and it contains additional information about the enclave such as enclave measurements, signatures, security information, etc.

 Verifying the Attestation Report provides assurances that the enclave is running a specific version of source code, with some specific configuration.
 In case of Intel SGX, the Intel corporation acts as a security collateral.
 They also provide a list of combinations of software and hardware and their security level.
+In case of Amazon Nitro, Amazon acts as a security collateral.

 In the SDK's response, the Attestation Report is encoded in the `attestationReport` using Base64 encoding.
 This report is verified by the verification backend during the SDK's
-Notarize procedure.
-The verification backend makes assertions on the enclave unique ID during the verification - it uses the reproducibility of the enclave build process to find the expected unique ID.
+`notarize()` procedure.
+The verification backend makes assertions on the enclave measurements during the verification - it uses the reproducibility of the enclave build process to find the expected enclave measurements and compare them to the ones encoded in the report.

 The Attestation Report can include up to 64 bytes of user data.
-In our case, the data is Aleo's Poseidon8 hash of serialized and formatted Report Data.
+In our case, the data is 16 bytes of Aleo's Poseidon8 hash of serialized and formatted Report Data.

 The Attestation Report is an array of bytes that doesn't need serialization but it still needs to be formatted into a type compatible with Aleo.